Health and Safety

 - Persons while consuming food or drink provided such businesses are permitted to operate under the Emergency Orders and all other conditions of the Emergency Orders are met;

-- Persons while receiving services involving the face and requiring the removal of a Face Covering, provided such services are permitted to operate under the Emergency Orders and provided 2.0 metre distance is maintained from all other persons other than the person providing the service;
+- Persons while receiving services involving the face and requiring the removal of a mask, provided such services are permitted to operate under the Emergency Orders and provided 2.0 metre distance is maintained from all other persons other than the person providing the service;

 - hospitals and portions of buildings used by regulated health professionals;